dhoyle/splicedocs-jekyll/pages/MLManager/MLManagerAPI.md

 To get started with MLManager, you need to:

-1. Create your MLManager instance
+1. Create your MLManager instance.
-2. Establish a connection to your database
+2. Establish a connection to your database.
-3. Create an experiment
+3. Create an experiment.
-4. Create a run
+4. Create a run.
-5. Run your experiment(s)
+5. Run your experiment(s).

 ### 1. Create your MLManager instance